womullan/operations_milestones/README.md

 # operations_milestones

-This script opsMiles.py looks up google milesotnes and sets due dates on jira tickets with the same label.
+This script opsMiles.py looks up google milestones and sets due dates on jira tickets with the same label.
 The -r (report) option will just report on the tickets needing update or not.

 Ask @womullan for client_secret.json which you will need to access google.